WentTheFox/BSDataPuller/README.md

 ```

 ##### SPluginMetadata
-This is a sub-object of `ModData` and does not get extend the `AData` class, there is no endpoint for this type.
+This is a sub-object of `ModData` and it doesn't extend the `AData` class, there is no endpoint for this type.
 Type: `struct`
 ```cs
 ///Mod name